What the debt to asset ratio is, how to calculate it, and how it reveals a company’s leverage, solvency, and financial risk profile.

 Banks and other regulated entities also face regulatory leverage requirements that use variations of debt-to-asset ratios to ensure financial system stability.

 Picture this: Regional Bank Corp is evaluating a $2 million loan application from GreenTech Manufacturing.
 The first thing they calculate?
-The debt to asset ratio.
+The debt-to-asset ratio.

 Current Situation: